Monday, December 23, 2024

 As I explained in this post, the primary trend shifted to bullish on 6/4/24.

-So, now the primary trend is bullish, and the secondary one is bearish.
+Therefore, the primary trend is bullish, and the secondary trend is bearish.

 B) Market situation if one sticks to the traditional interpretation demanding more than three weeks and 1/3 confirmed retracement to declare a secondary reaction.

-As detailed in this post, the primary trend was signaled as bearish on 2/13/24.
+As I explained in this post, the primary trend was signaled as bullish on 7/31/24.

 Sincerely,